faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 [^deuteroisaiah]: To deal with deutero-Isaiah in the Book of Mormon, [FairMormon hypothesizes](https://www.fairmormon.org/answers/Book_of_Mormon/Anachronisms/Biblical/Deutero-Isaiah) that Joseph consulted the KJV Bible directly instead of the ancient manuscript (emphasis added): "As Joseph was translating the text of the Book of Mormon, he would find himself translating something that he recognized as being roughly similar to texts from the Bible.
 This would occur most prominently when Nephi quotes from Isaiah.  **Instead of translating Nephi's quotations of Isaiah, Joseph, deferred to the KJV translation of those chapters.** This may have been done to save time and to respect the quality of the KJV Bible.
 The chapters of Isaiah that we find in the Book of Mormon were taken largely by Joseph Smith from the KJV Bible, instead of being translated from Nephi's version of that text.
 In other words, why reinvent the wheel when the work has already been done?"

 [^lucymackstories]: Non-member scholars differ with believing scholars as to the genesis of Joseph's source material for these stories.
 Believing scholars would say that the source material was derived from visitations with Moroni.
 Non-members would suggest that the material was indicative of Joseph's forethought on the topic.
 Regardless, few if any scholars question the general accuracy of the account of Joseph being capable of such recitals.

+[^josephpracticedpolygamy]: The LDS Church recently published [an essay](https://www.churchofjesuschrist.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng) attempting to explain and contextualize Joseph Smith's practice of polygamy, even going so far as to suggest that Emma approved of some other marriages/sealings for at least a time.
+In general, [solid contemporary evidence exists](https://faenrandir.github.io/a_careful_examination/contemporary-evidence-that-joseph-smith-practiced-polygamy/) supporting Joseph Smith's practice of polygamy.

+[^emmanaive]: Emma may have been in the dark about some/many of Joseph's polygamous relationships either because she was merely naive (i.e., did not pay close attention or scrutinize his actions) or because Joseph was adept at hiding his actions (or some combination).
+Joseph's [handwritten letter to the Whitneys in August of 1842](https://www.josephsmithpapers.org/paper-summary/letter-to-newel-k-elizabeth-ann-and-sarah-ann-whitney-18-august-1842/1) asks them to burn the communication and keep his actions hidden from Emma, so there is some direct support for the latter.